WBHS GUIDE TO ATTENDANCE PROCEDURES

 We believe in the value of every student in every class, every day.
 Regular attendance is necessary if students are to receive full benefit from their educational experiences.
-The benefits of class discussion, individual student participation, teacher lectures and other classroom activities cannot be made up by those who are absent.
-School attendance is the joint responsibility of the students, parents and school.
+The benefits of class discussion, individual student participation, teacher interactions, and other classroom activities cannot be made up by those who are absent.
+School attendance is the joint responsibility of the students, parents, and school.

-ABSENCES: Excused absences are absences excused by a parent/guardian within 24 hours of the absences but not later than the next school day following the absence.
-Failure to contact the school by calling will result in an UNEXCUSED absence.
+ABSENCES: Excused absences are absences excused by a parent/guardian within one full school day following the absence.
+Failure to contact the school by calling the attendance line will result in an UNEXCUSED absence.

 - Exempt absences are absences due to suspension or school sanctioned activities.
 These absences do not count toward a student’s total number of absences in a class.

 - Exempt absences include but are not limited to Field Trips, Assemblies, College Visits, etc.